-- As quickly as possible after an accident, you should notify the police and other emergency services.
+- Notify the police and other emergency services as quickly as possible.
 You should also exchange information with the other drivers involved, including their driver’s license, car registration, and insurance information.
 If there were any witnesses to the accident, take down their contact information as well.

 - To receive no-fault benefits, you will need to apply with your insurance company within 30 days of your accident.
 We will ensure that your no-fault application is filed correctly so that you aren’t denied coverage for medical treatment and lost wages.

 - Be prepared for the insurance carrier required to provide “no-fault” benefits to be adversarial and make obtaining medical treatment and lost wages difficult.
 We will be there to help hold the “no-fault” insurance carrier accountable in compensating you for your medical bills and reimbursing you for your lost wages as provided under the law.

 - Even if the other vehicle fled the scene of the accident, you could still recover for your injuries from your insurance company.
 Suppose the other driver is uninsured or underinsured.
 In that case, you may have an additional claim against your own insurance company to the extent that your damages are more significant than the insurance coverage available from the driver causing your injury if you have uninsured or underinsured vehicle coverage.

 - Suppose you are unable to work due to injuries sustained in the car accident.
 In that case, you should also file a claim for short-term disability benefits with your employer’s insurance company if such coverage is provided.